projectweekend/Ar-Dice/README.md

 ### Parts

 These are the parts I used to build this project.
-Everything except the LED matrices should be pretty interchangeable.
-As long as your Arduino supports [I2C](http://en.wikipedia.org/wiki/I²C) (almost all of them do)

 * [Full Sized Breadboard](https://www.adafruit.com/products/239) (x1) - This has plenty of room to accomodate the rest of the parts listed below.
 * [Breadboarding Wires](https://www.adafruit.com/products/153) - It's always good to have a bunch of these laying around.
 How else are you going to connect things?